openedx/edx-documentation/en_us/install_operations/source/installation/installation_options.rst

 Open edX platform.
 Because of the large number of dependencies needed to develop extensions to Analytics, edX has created a separate developer stack, known as analytics devstack.
-We strongly recommend that you install the Analytics Devstack instead of adding Analytics extensions to an instance of devstack.
+We strongly recommend that you install the analytics devstack instead of adding Analytics extensions to an instance of devstack.

 Analytics devstack is a modified version of the :ref:`Open edX developer